tomjoht/tomjoht.github.io/_posts/2015/2015-12-17-recording-of-writers-workflows-richard-mateosian.md

 When the recording cuts over to the lavalier, which isn't omnidirectional, you can't hear the audience very well.
 As a result, I chopped these parts out and inserted a "fast-forward" sound effect that is supposed to sound like a tape recorder fast forwarding.
 But since no one uses tape recorders anymore, the sound effect is a bit weird (like a thousand mice running in a tornado?).

 Anyway, I hope you enjoy the recording.
 This is my first time video-recording an STC Silicon Valley presenter (instead of just capturing the audio).
 Video takes up quite a bit more space.
-The MP4 output from Camtasia was 9GB.
+The MP4 output from Camtasia Studio was 9GB.
 It took a while to upload that into Youtube, but I think including the video element adds a lot of appeal to the recording.